OASIS Logo

 Contents

-This document specifies rules for proper naming, identification, and usage of URI references for documents produced by OASIS Technical Committees.
+This document specifies rules for proper naming, identification, and usage of URI references for documents produced by OASIS Technical Committees (TCs) and Open Projects (OPs).
 The OASIS Technical Committee Process provides the broader framework for these rules.
 The principal goal is to support usability of OASIS Work Products by following predictable/uniform conventions for naming and linking that respect evolving Internet/Web Architecture best-practice.
-Please consult with TC Administration if you have any questions.
+Please consult with Project Administration if you have any questions.

 document identifier — an identifier string that corresponds to a stage-specific filename published on a Work Product's prose document cover page document URI, minus the .ext portion of the filename; a document identifier is also used as a visible metadata element in a page footer